triggerdotdev/trigger.dev/internal-packages/run-engine/README.md

 2. If `leading` is false (default):
    - If there's a waiting run: update its payload and extend the waitpoint's completionTime
    - If no waiting run: create a new run and DATETIME waitpoint
-3. If `leading` is true:
-   - If there is no pending waitpoint: execute immediately but create a waitpoint with the idempotencyKey.
-   - If there is a pending waitpoint
-     - If there's a blocked run already, update the payload and extend the `completionTime`.
-     - If there's not a blocked run, create the run and block it with the waitpoint.
-4. If `maxWait` is specified:
+3. If `maxWait` is specified:
    - The waitpoint's completionTime is capped at the waitpoint `createdAt` + maxWait.
    - Ensures execution happens even during constant triggering
-5. When the waitpoint is completed we need to clear the `idempotencyKey`.
+4. When the waitpoint is completed we need to clear the `idempotencyKey`.
 To clear an `idempotencyKey`, move the original value to the `inactiveIdempotencyKey` column and set the main one to a new randomly generated one.

 //todo implement auto-deactivating of the idempotencyKey when the waitpoint is completed.
 This would make it easier to implement features like this.